How to breathe when running and strengthen your performance

 Train your nose and mouth by breathing at a steady pace so that it becomes natural for you to breath like this when you run at lower intensities.
 It continuously trains and increases your ventilatory threshold.
 As the intensity of your run increases, turn more and more towards mouth breathing.

 Learn how to control your breath when running

 There are different techniques for learning how to breathe more efficiently when running.
 The first step is to train your breathing through your mouth and nose at a steady pace, as explained above.

 Next step, is to focus on your breathing rhythm and train rhythmic patterns of breathing.
 Try to follow these patterns of counts at inhaling and exhale at first:

 1:1 at maximum and high-intensity runs

-You can start by trying to follow these counts, however, the right rhythm depends on each person.
+You can start by trying to follow these counts, however, the right rhythm depends on the individual.
 Therefore you need to try different rhythms and choose the one that feels most comfortable for you.
 A rule of thumb is that the slower you breathe, the longer you can run since it ensures a steady flow of oxygen to your muscles.
-You can experiment for shorter and longer distances, and also trying counts as 4:3 or 2:1.
+You can experiment for shorter and longer distances, and also try counts as 4:3 or 2:1.
 Try to keep the same deep breathing rhythm while increasing pace and intensity.

-By training your breathing rhythm it can also help to become increasingly focused and present during your running.
+By training your breathing rhythm you can also become increasingly focused and present during your running.

-The goal of this training of your breathing is that you avoid chest breathing and be able to control your breathing when running.
+The goal of training your breathing is so that you can avoid chest breathing and be able to control your breathing when running.
 Belly breathing increases lung capacity and you will, therefore, get more oxygen into the bloodstream, increasing your endurance.
-Training your breathing, you are likely to see results on your running within two to three weeks, gradually increasing your speed and tolerance for intense exercise.
+Through training your breathing, you are likely to see positive results on your running within two to three weeks, gradually increasing your speed and tolerance for intense exercise.